 When Jesus Christ spread his message in Judea, it fomented hatred among some of his fellow Jews, leading to him being crucified and his followers being persecuted.
 That hateful persecution eventually encompassed the entire Roman Empire.
 This hatred, of course, was directed against Jesus, his message and against those following and spreading it.
 Once Jesus’s message had become state doctrine in the 4th Century A.D., however, that persecution in the name of Jesus’s messages turned against all those who refused to welcome and follow Jesus’s message.
 The resulting hateful persecution of heretics and non-believers by what was later called the Holy Inquisition lasted deep into the modern time.
-Jesus’s message therefore was capable of triggered hateful feelings, and thus reactions, both in his opponents and in his followers, with millions suffering tremendously over some 18 centuries as a consequence.
+Jesus’s message therefore was capable of triggering hateful feelings, and thus reactions, both in his opponents and in his followers, with millions suffering tremendously over some 18 centuries as a consequence.
 Does that mean that Jesus’s message is hate speech and therefore has to be banned?
 The same question could be raised about any religion, and even more so about any political ideology.

-Here is another example along those lines: When Martin Luther spread his evangelical, protestant message in Germany in the 16th Century, it fomented hatred among his fellow Germans directed against the oppressive Church and state authorities, ultimately resulting in Germany’s Peasant Wars, and eventually in Europe’s first 30-Year-War between 1618 and 1648, which devastated central Europe.
+Here is another example along those lines: When Martin Luther spread his evangelical, protestant message in Germany in the 16th Century, it fomented hatred among his fellow Germans directed against the oppressive Church and state authorities, ultimately resulting in Germany’s Peasant Wars, and eventually in Europe’s first 30-Year War between 1618 and 1648, which devastated central Europe.
 To this day, Protestants and Catholics are holding grudges against each other which until not too long ago could erupt very violently in places like Northern Ireland.
 Therefore, Martin Luther’s message triggered hateful feelings and thus reactions in others, with millions suffering tremendously during the past five centuries.
 Does that mean that Martin Luther’s message is hate speech and therefore has to be banned?

 It goes without saying that we do not have to limit this issue to religion and politics.
 Take the example of Charles Darwin.
 When he spread his theory of evolution, many Christians felt—and many still feel—deeply offended by it.
 On the other hand, quite a few people have developed unkind feelings toward Christians rejecting Darwin’s theory.
 Only in a few cases may these feelings escalate to hatred.
 However, Darwin’s theory had repercussions which have instilled far more hatred, starting with the eugenics movement, social Darwinism, and the whole gamut of racialist and racist ideologies which are all rooted to some degree in Darwin’s theory of the “survival of the fittest.”
 Hence, there can be no doubt that lots of hatred was fomented among mankind as a result of Darwin’s theory.
 Does that mean that Darwin’s theory is hate speech and therefore has to be banned?

 I have chosen these three examples, because in these cases, answering the questions posed is easy.
-In all these cases, the answer is a categorical NO. This means that it cannot be determine by the reactions of others whether a speech is hateful.
+In all these cases, the answer is a categorical NO. This means that it cannot be determined by the reactions of others whether a speech is hateful.
 This is so, because the way others react to a speech does not merely depend on its contents, but on many more factors, like the historical, cultural, and societal context as well as the predisposition of each individual learning about the speech.
 It is a sad fact that people often hear something else than what a message actually says, or they make something else out of it.
 There is nothing in Jesus’s speeches justifying the persecution of non-believers, just as there is nothing in Luther’s theses calling for violent uprisings, or in Darwin’s theory that justifies the denigration of religion, or racism of any kind.
 Hatred erupted and keeps erupting because people were and still are putting into Jesus’s, Luther’s or Darwin’s mouth what they did not say, or at times even quite the opposite of what they said and taught.

 Turning to Holocaust revisionism, it is clear that its message can instill hate in others.
 Most people develop unkind feelings against the messenger, but there may also be some who develop unkind feelings against individuals or groups who are most visibly spreading the orthodox Holocaust narrative, are profiting from it, or are opposing its revision by at times quite violent means, Jews most prominently among them.
 Only in a minority of cases, however, will those unkind feelings amount to hatred.
 The revisionist message as such, however, does not contain anything about attitudes toward anyone.
 It is merely about reassessing (claimed) historical events in the light of new, overlooked or re-evaluated evidence.
 Of course, there are writings by revisionists and their supporters that deal with attitudes toward others, but that is a separate issue, or at least it should be.